 While you are at the File Properties dialog box, check to see if the file originated from an unsafe source such as the Internet.
 If yes, you will see a message under the General tab that says the file has been blocked as a security measure.
 If yes, click on Unblock to fix the problem.
-Before clicking on Unblock, you should make sure you do not wish to open the file without checking it for virus and other malware.
+Before clicking on Unblock, you should make sure you do not wish to open the file without checking it for viruses and other malware.
 You can run an anti-virus scan on the file to ascertain the same.

-Use Third Party Software
+Use Third-Party Software

 Sometimes, you may have to click the Unlock button more than once to unlock the file completely.
 This behavior depends on the type of third-party applications you are using.
 Using third-party applications for locked files should be that last option as forcing unlock may make your computer unstable.

-I hope this explains dealing with problem of locked files.
+I hope this explains dealing with the problem of locked files.
 If you still face problems, please leave a note along with the operating system version so that we can assist you better.